-Due to COVID-19 restrictions, the University Art Gallery is currently closed.
+Due to COVID-19 restrictions, the University Art Gallery was closed in the summer.
 We would like to thank all the students that were able to install and document their 2020 MFA Thesis Exhibition before our campus closed so you can view this exhibition online.

 UMass Dartmouth 2020 MFA Thesis Exhibition will stay at Star Store Campus through September 10, 2020.

 There is a limited amount of free tickets if you want to see the exhibition in person.
 Visit this website umassd2020mfa.eventbrite.com to reserve your time slot.